Measurement-altered Ising quantum criticality: Introduction

 In this paper we develop a theory of measurement-altered criticality in paradigmatic one-dimensional Ising quantum critical chains.
 Ising quantum critical points arise in myriad physical contexts---ranging from Mott insulating spin systems to Rydberg atom arrays---and can also arise in non-interacting model Hamiltonians, thus greatly facilitating analytical and numerical progress.
 We consider the explicit protocol summarized in Fig.~\ref{fig:protocol}; to retain nontrivial correlations in the critical chain's wavefunction, the protocol entangles the critical degrees of freedom with a second chain of correlated ancilla and then projectively measures the latter.
-Numerous questions arise here: How are critical correlations modified in specific post-selected measurement outcomes?
+Our use of ancilla not only provides a practical tool for weakly measuring the critical chain, but further opens a large phase space in which to explore measurement effects.
+Numerous questions naturally arise here: How are critical correlations modified in specific post-selected measurement outcomes?
 How do such modifications depend on the choice of entangling gate and ancilla measurement basis used in the protocol?
 What role do correlations among the ancilla play?
-And how can one extract nontrivial effects of measurement when averaging over measurement outcomes?
+And how can one extract nontrivial effects of measurement in practice?